Wolfram-180/gas_alarm/README.md

 # gas_alarm

+Purpose:
-Script monitoring air pollution control device - and send notifications to Telegram bot in case of high (5-6) pollution level.
+- script monitoring indications of air pollution control device
+- use of OpenCV to detect red ones (grades 5 and 6) and send notifications to Telegram bot
+- Telegram bot provides user subscribe / unsubscribe service, sending 5-6 grades notifications to subscribed users